Complementary and Alternative Medicine

 DESCRIPTION

-Complementary and alternative medicine (CAM), as defined by the National Center for Complementary and Alternative Medicine (NCCAM), is a group of diverse medical and health care systems, practices, and products that are not presently considered to be part of conventional medicine.
-Therapies and diagnostics are termed as complementary when used in addition to conventional medicine and as alternative when used instead of conventional medicine.
+Complementary and alternative medicine (CAM), as defined by the National Center for Complementary and Integrative Health (NCCIH), is a group of diverse medical and health care systems, practices, and products that are not presently considered to be part of conventional medicine.
+Therapies and diagnostics are termed “complementary” when used in addition to conventional medicine while therapies and diagnostics used in place of conventional medicine are considered “alternative”.
+Complementary health approaches typically include natural products, mind and body practices, and the practices of traditional healers (e.g., Chinese medicine, homeopathy and naturopathy).

 Aromatherapy